 The Reading Room stands at the heart of the Museum, in the centre of the Great Court.
 Completed in 1857, it was hailed as one of the great sights of London and became a world famous centre of learning.
-It was restored in 2000 and is currently used to host major exhibitions.

 Design and construction